vvmc/vvmc.github.io/pages/mydoc/mydoc_manage_duration_activity_pay_assignments.md

 * **Activity Pay - Remaining Balance Costing Estimates**
 * **Audit - Inactive Employee Jobs with Open Activity Pay**

 Whenever you change duration activity assignments, The application recalculates the payment schedule and amount.
-Changes that affect the total amount cause changes to the scheduled payment amounts.
+Changes that affect the total amount can cause changes to the scheduled payment amounts.
 Extending the payment end date results in more but smaller payments.

 {% include note.html content="We recommend that you avoid using on-demand checks to pay employees for duration activities.
 The application doesn't include on-demand check payments on duration activity pay reports.
 If you use on-demand checks, then manually adjust the Total Amount to avoid double payment." %}